 The user is able to specify which bAsset they wish to receive in return for an equivalent amount of their mAsset (which is then burned, i.e. taken out of circulation).

 A redemption is valid so long as the given bAsset(s) does not push any of the other bAssets below their minimum weights or over their maximum weights.

 Assume there exists an mAsset called mExample, which has a basket with minimum and maximum weights defined as 5% and 35% for all bAssets respectively.
 The basket is comprised of 4 underlying bAssets (Assets A, B, C, and D).

 Supply a quantity of bAsset (here, 100 of Asset A).

 The smart contract will validate that accepting 100 of Asset A will not push the total quantity of Asset A past its predefined maximum weight of 35% or below the minimum weight 5%.

 Asset A is then transferred from the senders address.
-If the transfer is successful, the smart contract would in turn mint 100 units of mExample to the specified recipient, where X is computed by the bonding curve.
+If the transfer is successful, the smart contract would in turn mint X units of mExample to the specified recipient, where X is computed by the bonding curve.

 The user is therefore exchanging their asset for a mAsset of equal or very similar value.

-Continuing with mExample, which as before has 4 bAssets and maximum weights defined as 35% across them all.
+Continuing with mExample, which as before has 4 bAssets and the same weight limits.

-To redeem 1000 mExample for 1000 of the underlying bAsset D:
+To redeem 1000 mExample for a roughly equal amount of the underlying bAsset D:

 redeem function on the mExample smart contract;